Living in Harmony with Nature

 * Nameland 18-mm tape cartridge waste compared to Lateco 18-mm tape spool waste

 As a partner in the Plastics Smart Campaign by Japan’s Ministry of the Environment, in March 2022 Casio also concluded an agreement on collaboration to reduce plastic waste with Higashine City, Yamagata Prefecture.
 This followed an earlier agreement we concluded with the town of Hayama in Miura District, Kanagawa Prefecture in March 2021.
-Hayama is implementing the Hayama Green Program as an environmentally mindful initiative.
-This initiative has much in common with our recognition of the issue of plastic waste and the initiatives we are taking to reduce it.
+Hayama is implementing an environmentally mindful initiative called the Hayama Clean Program.
+This initiative has much in common with Casio’s recognition of the issue of plastic waste and the initiatives it is taking to reduce it.
 By concluding this agreement, Casio will work on mutual cooperation and further promotion.
 Yamagata Casio, a Casio group company, is also taking part in the agreement with Higashine City and has plans to participate in a variety of activities in Higashine City in the future.

 Agreement on Collaboration to Reduce Plastic Waste concluded with Hayama (in Japanese)